OC Weekly: Ownership

 Duncan McIntosh Co., Fountain Valley, California, owned the publication along with Sea Magazine, BoatingWorld, The Log, and Editor & Publisher.
 The previous owner was Voice Media Group and was a sister publication of the LA Weekly and The Village Voice.
 In January 2015, Voice Media Group offered the OC Weekly for sale.
 Duncan McIntosh purchased the paper in 2016.
-On November 27, 2019, Duncan McIntosh Co. announced the immediate shut down of the publication.
+On November 27, 2019, Duncan McIntosh Co. announced the immediate shutdown of the publication.

 Awards and reputation

 For his newspaper work, the publisher Gustavo Arellano received a 2014 Distinguished Journalist Award from the Greater Los Angeles chapter of the Society of Professional Journalists and the 2008 Spirit Award from the California Latino Legislative Caucus as well as awards from the Association of Alternative Newsweeklies, the Los Angeles Press Club and the National Hispanic Media Coalition.